MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 where we see that the non-symmetric part is indeed zero, but we have lost the ability to remove all prefactors.
 Counting total terms we can see that both strategies give 15 terms in total, so the cost should not be much different, but it can be nice to keep in mind.
-In any case to evaluate the full doubles omega one needs to symmetrize the redundant expression, and add the direct evaluation of the self-symmetric and apparent non-symmetric expression which we can write as
+In any case, to evaluate the full doubles omega one needs to symmetrize the redundant expression, and add the direct evaluation of the self-symmetric and apparent non-symmetric expression which we can write as